11 Dec 2025

 Anna Hartung

 And why 'good enough' performance is no longer enough.
-In 2025, Core Web Vitals are no longer a ranking trick—they are a filter.
-Fast, stable sites win.
-Slow, unstable sites quietly disappear.
+In 2025, Core Web Vitals are no longer a ranking trick—they are often a filter.
+Fast, stable sites tend to win.
+Slow, unstable sites can quietly disappear.

-And why it works perfectly—until it suddenly doesn't.
-Most SEO problems with WordPress don't appear at launch.
+And why it works well—until it suddenly doesn't.
+Many SEO problems with WordPress don't appear at launch.
 They appear after growth—when traffic, content, integrations, and expectations increase.
 Learn when migration makes sense.

 And why many 'modern' setups silently hurt SEO.
-Google does not rank promises—it ranks what it can reliably see, render, and evaluate.
+Google doesn't just rank promises—it ranks what it can reliably see, render, and evaluate.
 Learn how SSR, Edge, and Streaming affect indexing and what Google really sees.

 What actually hurts rankings—and what doesn't.
 JavaScript frameworks don't kill SEO, but undisciplined use does.
 Learn where the real SEO cost comes from: complexity, rendering uncertainty, and performance volatility.

 Why modern search visibility is no longer a marketing-only discipline.
 Over the last few years, many companies have come to the same conclusion: 'SEO doesn't work like it used to.'
-In reality, SEO has fundamentally changed—but much of the market has not adapted.
+In reality, SEO has fundamentally changed—but much of the market has not fully adapted.

 Explore our case studies demonstrating these technologies and approaches in real projects